TCummings03/Synthetic-Control/README.md

 <img src="https://github.com/TCummings03/SyntheticControl/blob/master/Synthetic_Control_Files/StrictBarChart.png?raw=true"/>

+The strictness score here was a combination of the number of laws + Cato Institute Freedom Score for each state.
 The plot above seems to have some similarities with the death rate plot presented earlier, where the least strict states appear to be in the south and midwest and the most strict states appear to be in the New England area.

 <img src="https://github.com/TCummings03/SyntheticControl/blob/master/Synthetic_Control_Files/GunLawsvsDeaths.png?raw=true"/>